solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 It should be the exact same as the original `RedeemWinnings` account validation struct, except there is an additional `close = user` constraint on the `lottery_entry` account.
-This will tell Anchor to close the account by zeroing out the data, Assigning the owner to the System Program, transferring its lamports to the `user` account.
+This will tell Anchor to close the account by zeroing out the data, assigning the owner to the System Program, transferring its lamports to the `user` account.
 This last step is what will prevent the account from being used again if the program has attempted to close it already.